Shoetan/Shoetan/README.md

 # 💫 About Me:
 Hello, I am Emmanuel

-Passionate software engineer with a demonstrated history of solving complex problems using HTML, CSS, JavaScript, React, nextJs, Redux, Firebase, MongoDB, node js, express js, tailwindCss, Material UI
+Passionate software engineer with a demonstrated history of solving complex problems using HTML, CSS, JavaScript, React, nextJs, Redux, Firebase, typescript, tailwindCss, Material UI

-Committed to being a valuable team player and always willing to lend a hand to teammates when needed.
+I am committed to being a valuable team player and always willing to lend a hand to teammates when needed.

-I thrive in a collaborative and fast-paced environment and am always looking for new challenges to help me grow and learn.
+I thrive in a collaborative and fast-paced environment and always seek new challenges to help me grow and learn.

-Let's connect and discuss how I can make a significant contribution to your team.
+Let's connect and discuss how I can significantly contribute to your team.

 - 📫 How to reach me: [soetan.dev@gmail.com](https://soetan.dev@gmail.com).